 |Human Development & Family Studies||27||NA|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 1,069 students took at least one online class at Converse College.
-This is an increase from the 900 students who took online classes the previous year.
+In 2020-2021, 944 students took at least one online class at Converse College.
+This is a decrease from the 1,122 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Converse College, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Converse?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 More about our data sources and methodologies.